If you have questions not addressed below, please feel free to email us at firstname.lastname@example.org.

 Registration is free of charge to all participants.

-Participants can submit a business plan to the competition in any of our four categories: Medical Technology & Life Sciences, Mobile Applications, Social Enterprise, and General Business.
+Participants can submit a business plan to the competition in any of our three categories: General Business, Medical Technology & Life Sciences, or Social Enterprise.
 You can find more information about each category here.
+Teams can only compete in one category during a single competition year.

 Yes!
-Teams may submit an unlimited number of entries in any of the four categories.
+Teams may submit distinct ventures in any and all of the three categories.
 Keep in mind, however, that because presentations in all categories are delivered in concurrently running sessions, team members cannot present in more than one category on competition day.
+In this case, your team will need to identify members who can present on each venture in the event that more than one venture is scheduled at the same presentation time.

-Mentors will provide feedback through the submission platform Liveplan in the early rounds of competition (late February and early April).
+Mentors will provide feedback through the submission platform Liveplan in the early rounds of competition (early March and early April).
 Judges will evaluate your team's business plan using the criteria found on our Judge Criteria page on the day of the competition event.

 Teams have full control over the distribution of prize money.
 Prizes are awarded through Hopkins' vendor payment process and prize recipients receive 1099s in January for tax purposes.
 This is important to keep in mind when deciding on who receives prize money through the payment system.